welshea/git_commit_timestamps/README.md

 are both different from the repository, so make *absolutely sure* git has correctly detected the changes that you intended to commit before you commit them (run without --commit first, carefully inspect the "DRYRUN:" lines).

+Timestamp preservation via commit backdating is disabled with the --no-backdate flag.
+The timestamp that would have been backdated is still contained in the commit message.
+All other script functionality is retained.
+This can be useful if you want to commit using standard git timestamp behavior, but still want to keep track of the original timestamps in the commit messages.

 Use --query-ct to query the repository for commit time, instead of author time.  'git log' and 'git-restore-mtime' default to author time, and we agree